OpenBankingUK/knowledge-base-pub/standards/read-write.md

 ASPSPs may have multiple AS and RS (e.g. to serve different brands and products).
 However, for ASPSPs that use the OBIE directory, these must be discoverable through the directory.

 Furthermore, the use of additional authorization servers should not result in invalid or incorrectly formed OIDC discovery documents.

+### **Is there any guidance on how long in advance of being FAPI complaint ASPSPs should send out notice?**

+SCA - RTS, Article 30(4) contemplates that ASPSPs must give TPPs a minimum of three months’ notice of any change to the technical specification of their interface change except for emergency situations.

+For more details refer to https://standards.openbanking.org.uk/operational-guidelines/change-and-communication-management/changes-to-an-aspsps-infrastructure-configuration-or-software/latest/.

+### **As a TPP, when going through an authorization code grant, is the request object required even if I am not using a hybrid flow?**

+An ASPSP that is compliant with FAPI will require the use of a signed request object.
+This is a FAPI requirement.

 #### OIDC Discovery